larkiny/nodekit/docs/src/content/docs/guides/register-online.md

 ---
 title: Registering your keys online
-description: Registering your participation keys online with nodekit
+description: Registering your participation keys online with NodeKit
+sidebar:
+  order: 40
 ---

 After generating a participation key, you can press `R` to start registering it on the Algorand network.

-You can also start this flow by pressing `R` on the [key information screen](/50-navigating-accounts-and-keys/) shown below.
+You can also start this flow by pressing `R` on the [key information screen](/navigating-accounts-and-keys/) shown below.

 ![](/assets/nodekit-key-info.png)